elcorto/pass-cl/README.md

 ## Swap selection content

 `pass show` copies the password to Clipboard.
-If you need to paste this in a shell where you cannot use CTRL-V (e.g. XTerm), you can copy it to Primary instead with plain `pass` like so:
+If you need to paste this in a weird shell where not even `CTRL-Shift-V` works, then you can copy it to Primary instead with plain `pass` like so:

 ```sh
 $ PASSWORD_STORE_X_SELECTION=primary pass -c foo
 ```

-and paste that in the shell or anywhere else with Shift-Insert or the middle mouse button.
+and paste that in the shell or anywhere else with `Shift-Insert` or the middle mouse button.
 With `pass cl`, you can use the `-s` flag to swap the content of Primary and Clipboard to have the password in Primary.